connected-web/jiranow/README.md

 # Jira Now

-A command line tool to help engineers create Jira tickets as fast as possible by providing the absolute the minimum amount of information.
+A command line tool to help engineers create Jira tickets as fast as possible by providing as few details as possible.